-I've spent 10+ years turning complexity to clarity for globally-known brands.
+I've spent 10+ years turning complexity into clarity for globally-known brands, agencies and startups.

 I never charge hourly.
 The outcome of the project we’re working on is my sole concern, and focusing too much on the clock would prevent us both from shipping our best work.